Steve-Fenton/stevefenton.co.uk/src/pages/publications/software-delivery-research.md

 ### Are the claims reasonable?

 The hype wore me down a long time ago.
 I'm not interested in creating click bait or outrageous claims.
-When I find something surprising, I muffle my excitement long enought to reflect on what I might have missed.
+When I find something surprising, I muffle my excitement long enough to reflect on what I might have missed.
 I also work with other people so they can check my work.

 ### How would you describe your research?